Bending the Arc

 In this episode we talk with Tony Pickett, the CEO for Grounded Solutions Network, the nation’s leading expert for inclusive affordable housing policies and programs.
 We focus on efforts to advanced racial justice within the field of community development, including within local grassroots organizations, foundations, financial institutions, and intermediaries.
 In particular, Tony shares some of his own personal and professional experiences, such as those related to addressing anti-Black racism and in helping to launch the CEO Circle of Color organization.
 In addition, Tony shares insights about the importance of shifting power and resources towards low-income people and communities of color through Community Land Trusts (CLTs).
 Tony and co-author Dr. Emily Thaden contributed to the What Work’s volume in an essay titled: "Community Land Trusts: Combining Scale and Community Control to Advance Mixed-Income Neighborhoods"

-Episode 10: Dr. Bryan Grady and Carlie Boos
+Episode 10: Mixed-Income Innovations in State Finance - Dr. Bryan Grady and Carlie Boos

 In this episode we talk with Dr. Bryan Grady and Carlie Boos on the topic of how state finance agencies can play a more innovative role in promoting mixed-income housing and mixed-income communities.
 Many of us have never thought much about the wide latitude and extensive tools that state housing finance agencies have to shape affordable housing policy and investment.
 Bryan and Carlie’s incredibly informative and compelling essay makes a strong argument that there are existing resources at the state level that could be used much more effectively and creatively.
 Both Bryan and Carlie have rich experience in housing policy and as you’ll hear, they worked closely together to help advance some innovative strategies when they both worked at the Ohio Housing Finance Agency, Bryan in a research role and Carlie in a policy design and implementation role.
 Bryan currently serves as the Labor Market Information Director for the South Carolina Department of Employment and Workforce.
 Prior to that, he was Chief Research Officer at the South Carolina State Housing Finance and Development Authority for three years.
 Carlie is currently the Executive Director of the Affordable Housing Alliance of Central Ohio.
 Prior to that she served as Community & Economic Development Counsel at the Legal Aid Society of Columbus.